 - MAT is the first-line treatment for opioid addiction and has better outcomes than drug-free treatment.

 Do you or someone in your life struggle with an opioid addiction?
-If you are ready to begin your path to recovery, call The Recovery Village Palm Beach to speak with our representatives about treatment options.
+If you are ready to begin your path to recovery, call The Recovery Village Palm Beach at Baptist Health to speak with our representatives about treatment options.

 Baxter, Louis E., et al. “Safe Methadone Induction and Stabilization.”
 Journal of Addiction Medicine, 2013.
 Accessed July 15, 2019.